IvannKurchenko/blog-data-prototyping/POST.md

 ```

 ## Writing test
 Plenty of business logic has been implemented in the previous section.
-As a next step, let's try to write unit test for our job.
+As a next step, let's try to write a unit test for our job.
-In this unit test we will check the simplest scenario - single user spend twice more money on restaurants
+In this unit test, we will check the simplest scenario - a single user spend twice more money on restaurants  in December 2021 compared to November 2021.
-in December 2021 comparing to November 2021.
-Crucial part of this test is data.
-To test other parts of logic, among
+A crucial part of this test is data.
+To test other parts of logic, among restaurants expenses,
-restaurants expenses, lets add some grocery expenses and weekend expenses.
+let's add some grocery expenses and weekend expenses.

 For unit test implementation [Munit](https://scalameta.org/munit/) library was used.